Best Hotels in London: Mayfair, Soho & South Bank (2026)

 London’s Hotel Landscape

-London has the most diverse luxury hotel market in Europe — the extraordinary range from the Victorian grand dames of Mayfair (Claridge’s, The Connaught, The Dorchester) to the creative boutiques of East London (Boundary, 40 Maltby Street), the extraordinary heritage conversions (The Ned, the former Midland Bank headquarters; The Hoxton Southwark, a converted Victorian warehouse), and the extraordinary new-build luxury properties (The Peninsula London, opened 2023).
+London has the most diverse luxury hotel market in Europe — the range runs from the Victorian grand dames of Mayfair (Claridge’s, The Connaught, The Dorchester) to the creative boutiques of East London (Boundary, 40 Maltby Street), the great heritage conversions (The Ned, the former Midland Bank headquarters; The Hoxton Southwark, a converted Victorian warehouse), and the new-build luxury properties (The Peninsula London, opened 2023).

 The fundamental London hotel geography:

-- South Bank and Southwark: The most extraordinary views of the City and St Paul’s; the most interesting emerging hotel district
+• South Bank and Southwark: The best views of the City and St Paul’s; the most interesting emerging hotel district

 The Grand Mayfair Hotels